Dmytro-Shvetsov/Employee-Tracker/README.md

 <a href="https://www.youtube.com/watch?v=7NNHPWsFx0A&fbclid=IwAR2eyxmjoPDd3WHZ6Co0PcAlOXnlWm8s-eaA2H7O2Rqs-TrQdrMmAaBjLw8" target="_blank"><img src="demo/video_preview.png"
   alt="demo video" style="width:100%;" /></a>

-## Installation and Setup Instructions

-TODO

 ## Reflection

-This was an over a month long pet project built during 2020's summer.
-Project's main goals were consolidating skills in Python, JavaScript, HTML/CSS languages, as well as going through all stages of software development lifecycle.
+This was an over a month long pet project built during the 2020's summer.
+Project's main goals were consolidating skills in Python, JavaScript, HTML/CSS languages, as well as object oriented and asynchronous/parallel programming, design patterns and going through main stages of software development lifecycle.

 Originally I wanted to build a free solution that allowed business clients to be able to watch what their employees do during the job.
 I started this process by developing client application, then planning database architecture and moving to web application to visualize the collected data.

 One of the main challenges I ran into was Networking features.
 This lead me to spend a few days on a research spike into TCP/IP network model, what data is used on each layer of it, application protocols and means to implement this knowledge in practice.
+In addition, building client application essentially improved my software designing skills, since I was doing my best keeping all the components loosely coupled.

-At the end of the day, the technologies implemented in this project are <code>Qt, Django(with Channels and REST framework), Webpack, React, React-Router 5.0, Axios, HTML, CSS(Reactstrap)</code>.
+At the end of the day, the technologies implemented in this project are <code>Qt, Django(with Channels and REST framework), npm, Webpack, React, React-Router 5.0, Axios, Websockets, HTML, CSS(Reactstrap)</code>.